Community Open House

-This phase of the project is built around a community process to establish a vision for the corridor grounded in the first round of public outreach, our technical analyses, and best practices for transit-oriented communities.
-Through a week of public events in late February and early March and collaboration with our Technical Advisory Committee, we’ve started creating new ideas for connections and land uses that will make the Community Corridor work for everyone.
+This phase of the project was built around a community process to establish a vision for the corridor grounded in the first round of public outreach, our technical analyses, and best practices for transit-oriented communities.
+Through a week of public events in late February and early March 2023 and collaboration with our Technical Advisory Committee, we created new ideas for connections and land uses to make the Community Corridor work for everyone.

 Learn more about the key takeaways from our visioning workshops.